silvera/commandir/README.md

 Options are optional by default.
 They can be made required by adding `required: true` to the option.
 A `shortName` can also be specified, which allows options to be invoked via flag syntax, e.g. `-g` instead of `--greeting`.

 ### Subcommands
-Commandir supports subcommands by adding a `commands` key to any command, as illustrated by the Sample Commands.
+Commandir supports subcommands by adding a `commands` dictionary to any command, as illustrated by the Sample Commands.

 ### Invocation
 Internally, each command is associated with an `executor`.
 The default executor is `shell`, which runs the commands specified by `run` using the specified shell.
 There is also a `test` executor, used for unit tests.